kedacore/keda-docs/content/docs/1.5/scalers/azure-monitor.md

 **Parameter list:**

-- `resourceURI` is the shortened URI to the Azure resource.
+- `resourceURI` - Is the shortened URI to the Azure resource.
 The format is `"<resourceProviderNamespace>/<resourceType>/<resourceName>"`.
 Required.
-- `tenantId` is the tenant id for the Azure resource.
+- `tenantId` - Is the tenant id for the Azure resource.
 Used for authentication.
 Required.
-- `subscriptionId` is the subscription id for the Azure resource.
+- `subscriptionId` - Is the subscription id for the Azure resource.
 Used for determining the full resource URI.
 Required.
-- `resourceGroupName` is the resource group for the Azure resource.
+- `resourceGroupName` - Is the resource group for the Azure resource.
 Required.
-- `metricName` is the name of the metric.
+- `metricName` - Is the name of the metric.
 Must be an officially supported metric  found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 Required.
-- `metricFilter` is used to define a more specific part of the resource.
+- `metricFilter` - Is used to define a more specific part of the resource.
 You can filter by supported dimensions of the metric found in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 Optional.
-- `metricAggregationInterval` is the collection time of the metric.
+- `metricAggregationInterval` - Is the collection time of the metric.
 Reported in the format `"mm:hh:ss"`.
 The default value is `"0:5:0"` (5 minutes).
 Optional.
-- `metricAggregationType` is the aggregation method of the Azure monitor metric.
+- `metricAggregationType` - Is the aggregation method of the Azure monitor metric.
 Some possible values include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 No default.
 Required.
-- `targetValue` is the target value for the Azure metric to use in the HPA.
+- `targetValue` - Is the target value for the Azure metric to use in the HPA.
 Required.
-- `activeDirectoryClientId` is the name of the environment variable that contains the active directory client id.
+- `activeDirectoryClientId` - Is the name of the environment variable that contains the active directory client id.
 Should have the RBAC role of `Monitoring Reader`.
 Optional.
 Required when `TriggerAuthentication` is not provided.
-- `activeDirectoryClientPassword` is the name of the environment variable that contains the active directory client password.
+- `activeDirectoryClientPassword` - Is the name of the environment variable that contains the active directory client password.
 Should have the RBAC role of `Monitoring Reader`.
 Optional.
 Required when `TriggerAuthentication` is not provided.

 ### Authentication Parameters